 Negative cash flow is when you have less money coming in (e.g., a $20,000 project) than money going out through operational costs (e.g., –$25,000).
 So, the cash flow is negative $5,000 (or –$5,000).

 Positive cash flow is when you have more money coming in (from investments, loans, income) than money going out (expenses, operational costs, payroll, taxes).
 A $20,000 cash inflow and a —$12,000 cash outflow result in a positive $8,000 cash flow.

 Is cash flow the same as profit?
 No. Profit is the money that remains after deducting business costs and taxes.
 This is why profit boils down to income—not loans or investments.
 For instance, you can have positive cash flow from getting loans, but that does not mean you have turned a profit.

 You can turn a profit while being cash flow negative, which can still be bad for your business.
 The opposite happens as well—SMBs may have positive cash flow but very little profit to show for it.
 The best scenario is to ensure constant positive cash flow and steady or growing profit.

-Keep in mind—that positive cash flow is more important than profit because it ensures that businesses go about daily economic activities.
+Remember that positive cash flow is more important than profit because it ensures businesses go about their daily economic activities.
 Plus, it’s a sign of financial health.